Hgaylor0220/WhiteWaterIsItIn/Journal.md

     worked on addition file structor and researching API in Node.js and building scrapper in Node.JS over the weekend.

 Check out udemy for more react with auth info.
+Check out Mongo vs Firebased for DB options.
+Start seeding data on rivers with ethan

 12/13